Kwenta/kwenta-state-log/kips/drafts/kip-82.md

 ## Abstract

 The Optimism Bedrock upgrade is planned for 16:00 UTC on June 6, 2023, including approx. 4 hours of network downtime.
 Beginning on June 4th at 16:00 UTC, Synthetix Perps V2 will be limited to closing only for the 48 hours leading up to the scheduled upgrade.
-The $OP trading rewards should be paused to facilitiate the planned downtime.
+The $OP trading rewards should be paused to facilitate the planned downtime.

 ## Motivation